gvwilson/tidynomicon/_en/cleanup.md

 "For more information on the data, visit data.unicef.org",,,,,,,,,,,,,,,,,,,,,,,,,,,,,
 ```

-This is a mess---no, more than that, an affront to what little is left of our sanity.
+This is a mess---no, more than that, it is an affront to decency.
 There are comments mixed with data,
 values' actual indices have to be synthesized by combining column headings from two rows
 (two thirds of which have to be carried forward from previous columns),